When running a retail business, coming up with boutique giveaway ideas can be easily overlooked.

 - Instagram promotion guidelines

 3. Logo or print design

-You may not want to run a logo design contest for your main logo that appears on all your product tags, your website, social media, and anywhere else you’d use it.
-But if you’re launching a limited edition item, let’s say a graphic t-shirt that you’ll only sell for one to two months, you could run a design contest for a special logo and/or the graphic that you’ll print on the front of the t-shirt.
+You may not want to run a logo design contest for your primary logo that appears on all your product tags, website, social media, and anywhere else you’d use.
+But if you’re launching a limited edition item, like a graphic t-shirt that you’ll only sell for one to two months, you could run a design contest for a unique logo and the graphic you’ll print on the front of the t-shirt.